Being inactive and cancer risk

 You probably know that being active can help keep your heart healthy – and the good news is that it can also reduce your risk of cancer.

 We have strong evidence that being active reduces the risk of three cancers:

-Moderate physical activity (such as brisk walking) as well as vigorous physical activity (including running, fast cycling and aerobics) decreases the risk of bowel, womb and post-menopausal breast cancer.
+Moderate physical activity (such as brisk walking) as well as vigorous physical activity (including running, fast cycling and aerobics) decreases the risk of colon, womb and post-menopausal breast cancer.
 Being vigorously physically active lowers your risk of pre-menopausal breast cancer.

 How does physical activity reduce cancer risk?

 Scientists are still investigating exactly how physical activity reduces cancer risk, but studies show that regular activity can help keep your hormone levels healthy.
 This is important as having high levels of some hormones can increase your cancer risk.

 Being active can lower insulin resistance (a condition where the hormone insulin becomes less effective at lowering blood sugar levels).
 Insulin resistance can increase levels of inflammation in the body which has been shown to have a role in cancer development.

 How many people in the UK are regularly physically active?

 We should aim for at least 150 minutes of moderate intensity activity a week.
 However, many of us are not meeting these guidelines.